 #2 – the Model ID of the query map

 3.3.6.
-Graphic Tool Guide:
+Graphic tool guide:

 To enhance the usability of the EMalign algorithm within ChimeraX, a graphical tool was created.
 This section provides a short guide on how to use this tool, with pictures to illustrate each step.